-A decision was issued against Suez Industrial Development Company, which operates in the field of land development in the North West of the Gulf of Suez in Egypt, for the cessation of dealings on any of its allocated plots of land as of mid-November 2011 until the investigations, conducted by the Public Fund Prosecution and Military Prosecution and relating to the allocation and sale of lands located in the North West of the Gulf of Suez, are concluded.
-On 28 May 2012, the company has submitted a request to the Dispute Settlement Committee at the General Authority of Investment and Free Zones to cancel the said decision.
+A decision was issued against Suez Industrial Development Company, which operates in the field of land development in the North West of the Gulf of Suez in Egypt, for the cessation of dealings on any of its allocated plots of land as of mid-November 2011 until investigations conducted by the Public Fund Prosecution and Military Prosecution relating to those lands are concluded.
+On 28 May 2012, the company submitted a request to the Dispute Settlement Committee at the General Authority of Investment and Free Zones to cancel the decision.
 On 25 July 2012, the decision issued by the Prime Minister to withdraw the plot of land allocated to the company was challenged before the Administrative Court and the hearing was postponed to 2 November 2013.

-On the hearing of November 2, 2013, the hearing was referred to a different court on the grounds of jurisdiction and accordingly the case was referred to the 8th District Contracts and during the hearing of 4 March 2014 the case was referred to the commissioners to prepare their report.

-During the hearing of 15 November 2016 the court ruled of its incompetency and the case has been referred to the administrative court in Ismailia
+At the hearing of 2 November 2013, the case was referred to a different court on grounds of jurisdiction and was subsequently referred to the 8th District court.
+During the hearing of 4 March 2014, the case was referred to the commissioners to prepare their report.
+During the hearing of 15 November 2016, the court ruled of its incompetency and the case has been referred to the administrative court in Ismailia.